 The first step to succeeding in small business is choosing the right type of business to launch.
 This depends largely on the current market and specific industry, but also includes factors like profit potential, loan availability, competition, and industry growth.
 To help you decide which specific business is best for you, we identified the 40 best businesses to start in 2018.

 Regardless of the business you choose, you’re going to need a website.
 A business website shows that you’re legitimate, clearly describes your services, and helps you market yourself online.
-DreamHost lets you host a website starting at $2.59 per month without a long-term contract.
-Each plan includes a free domain, no traffic limits, premade site designs, and powerful sales and marketing tools.
+DreamHost lets you host a website starting at $2.59 per month and includes a free domain, no traffic limits, premade site designs, and powerful sales and marketing tools.

 The six criteria we used to identify the best businesses to start in 2018 are:

 - Profit potential – This metric is comprised of the net profit margin, net profit growth, and debt to EBITDA ratio for each type of industry according to the North American Industry Classification System (NAICS).
 Profit potential represents how likely you are to make money in each business.